IsaccBarker/Greatness/README.md

 ```

 ## What is greatness?
 Greatness is you being great and better than everyone else.
-You have to uphold that superoprity complex don't you?
+You have to uphold that superiority complex don't you?

 ## How do I achieve greatness?
 Simple!
 Use this tool.
 This tool is designed to bring your system up to a working state that you like in a small amount of time.
-It is *very* flexible, 100% modular, and fast.
+It is flexible, 100% modular, and fast.

 You can view the documentation (wiki) [here](https://github.com/IsaccBarker/Greatness/wiki/)!

 ## Why is Greatness *the* best?
 Well, just remember the name.
 Greatness has to be the best.
-But if you are stupid (but still great), here is a comparision chart.
+But if you are dim (but still great), here is a comparision chart.
 #### Disclaimer
 You may recognise this chart from Chezmoi, but with some rows stripped out.
 This is because I do not know what they mean, and thus cannot implement them.
 A clock simply means that it will be supported, but isn't yet.
 If you want them, please file a great issue/pr.